holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/04_turing_article/turing_paper_20m.md

 By Alan Turing

+### Essential Questions

+1. How does the metaphor of a "child mind" relate to modern AI’s need for huge amounts of data?
+2. In what ways might the exploration of a search space be seen as a form of "learning" for a machine?
+3. In what ways does Turing's "imitation game" serve as a search problem for all of AI?

 #### 1. The Imitation Game

 I propose to consider the question, "Can machines think?"
 This should begin with